JoshBirnbaum/distributed-methodology/Retrospectives.md

 This document provides guidance for how to run distributed retrospectives.
 This guide can be reviewed by the whole team but is most important for the facilitator.
-The facilitator should be chosen by the team and does not have to be the producer.
+The facilitator should be chosen by the team and does not have to be the project mentor.

 ## Goal